III. An Organic, Genomic, Conducive UniVerse

 As our special bioplanet Earth through cerebral humankind begins to explore its heavenly environs in space and time, this integral vista now implies a creative biological universe rich with emergent life and sentience.
 The section includes proceedings for international conferences on this field of study, which has converged upon the term Astrobiology.
 As the range of conditions where “life” can exist ever widens, a consensus is a celestial propensity for the presence of complex precursor biochemicals and pervasive microbial, unicellular life forms.
 But as ExoEarths also notes, contingent evolutionary pathways to intelligent, human-like observers remain under discussion.
 The section also documents the search for extraterrestrial life and intelligence.
 The image is from the NASA Ames Research Center posted at http://amesnews.arc.nasa.gov/releases/2002/02images/astrobiology/astrobio.html.
 On this webpage NASA states its vision: To Improve Life Here, To Extend Life There, To Find Life Beyond.

-In regard, for web reference sites you can Google: NASA Kepler Satellite, Harvard-Smithsonian Center for Astrophysics, and other centers, also Exoplanet encyclopedias, some listed here, for a wealth of information.
-By virtue of space and Earth telescope searches, braced by computational analysis, in the past years a grand new cosmos is revealed filled with as many orbital planets as there are sunny stars.
-A universal, innate propensity to form and evolve solar systems and exoworlds of every possible variety now seems evident.
+As a starter, for web reference sites you can Google: NASA Kepler Satellite, Harvard-Smithsonian Center for Astrophysics, and other centers, along with Exoplanet encyclopedias, some listed here, for a wealth of information.
+By virtue of space and Earth telescope searches, braced by instrumental and computational analysis, in the past years a grand new cosmos has been revealed that is filled with as many orbital planets as there are sunny stars.
+A universal, innate propensity to form and evolve solar systems and exoworlds of every possible variety now seems prolifically evident.
 Circa 2012, it was predicted that bio-friendly Earth analogs in galactic and stellar habitable zones will soon be found.